 Guide for authors

-network magazines document practical field experiences on sustainable agriculture.
+Our network magazines document practical field experiences on sustainable agriculture.
 They offer an opportunity for those working in agricultural development, particularly in diverse, risk-prone and resource-poor regions, to publish their experiences and to read about the experiences of others.
-All magazines is published four times a year, and each issue deals with a particular theme.
+All magazines are published four times a year, and each issue deals with a particular theme.

 What are our magazines about?

-The magazines published by the AgriCultures Network partners document practical field experiences covering the technical, ecological, social and economic aspects of small-scale sustainable agriculture.
+The magazines published by the AgriCultures Network document practical field experiences covering the technical, ecological, social and economic aspects of small-scale sustainable agriculture.
 Each issue offers an opportunity to publish interesting field-based cases from all corners of the world.